UAE-US Security Relationship

 - Facilitating a peaceful transition in Yemen and preventing extremist control.

 - Actively supporting the Mideast peace process.

-- Headquarters for Hedayah, the new Global Center for Excellence in Countering Violent Extremism.
+- Hosting the headquarters for Hedayah, the new Global Center for Excellence in Countering Violent Extremism.
 Hedayah was created in response to the growing desire from Global Counter-Terrorism Forum members and the wider international community for the establishment of an independent, multilateral center devoted to training, dialogue, collaboration, and research.